-implications - State planning policy promotes consolidation within activity centres.
+implications - State planning policy promotes consolidation within activity centres which are well serviced by public transport.
 Sites fronting Road Zone 1 land typically have a greater capacity to accommodate a more robust built form.
-DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Sites within the centre present a consistent subdivision grain.
-Changes in grain through consolidation can negatively affect the fine grain character of this centre. - There is capacity for change in rear setbacks abutting laneways.
-Although the laneway does provide some buffer, appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.
+DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interface. - An irregular street wall alignment disrupts pedestrian viewlines and redevelopment should seek to re-establish a continuous street edge.
+Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Both of the corner sites within the centre present a much wider frontage than the rest of the centre.
+Redevelopment of these sites has the opportunity to create a human scale within the streetscape which reflects the finer subdivision grain.
+Changes in grain through consolidation can negatively affect the fine grain character of the centre. - Appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.